Jaypeeeee6/finance-system/NOTIFICATION_SYSTEM_DOCUMENTATION.md

 - Installment edited

 ### GM
-- New submissions (from Department Managers only)
+- New submissions from ALL users (all roles and departments)
-- Updates on their own requests
+- Updates on ALL requests (status changes, approvals, rejections, proof uploaded, etc.)
+- Overdue notifications for ALL requests (finance approval timing alerts)
 - Temporary manager assignments
 - System-wide notifications

+### CEO
+- Updates on their own requests only (including confirmation when submitting their own requests)
+- System-wide notifications
+- **Note**: CEO does NOT receive new_submission notifications for requests submitted by other users

 ### Operation Manager
-- New submissions (from Operation Staff only)
+- New submissions from ALL users (all roles and departments)
-- Updates on their own requests
+- Updates on ALL requests (status changes, approvals, rejections, proof uploaded, etc.)
+- Overdue notifications for ALL requests (finance approval timing alerts)
 - Temporary manager assignments
 - System-wide notifications